Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Proof of Theorem

 Next, we show that $\omega_{\Omega}$ admits quasi-bounded geometry by checking conditions in Definition \ref{def_quasi_bounded}.
 From the quasi-bounded geometry of $\omega$, the first requirement in Definition \ref{def_quasi_bounded} is clearly satisfied.
 Since the ball $D$ contains $\Omega$, the Poincar\'e metric $\omega_P$ on $\Omega$ is merely a weighted hermitian inner product in $\mathbb{C}^n$, and thus the second requirement is satisfied trivially.
 For the last requirement, $\omega$ satisfies the last requirement by the hypothesis, and $m\omega_p=m\sqrt{-1}\partial \overline{\partial} \log K_{P}$ never blows up with any $k$th-order derivative on $\Omega$, where $K_p$ is the Bergman kernel of $D$.
 This proves that $\omega_{\Omega}$ admits the quasi-bounded geometry.
-Also we see that the holomorphic sectional curvature $H_{\omega_\Omega}$ is bounded below because of the last requirement of the quasi-bounded geometry of $\omega_{\Omega}$.
-Consequently, by Lemma~\ref{ub_hsc} and Lemma~\ref{lemma:wu}, $\omega_{\Omega}$ is uniformly equivalent to the Kobayashi--Royden metric.
+Consequently, by Lemma~\ref{ub_hsc} and Lemma~\ref{q-bounded}, $\omega_{\Omega}$ is uniformly equivalent to the Kobayashi--Royden metric.

-Now, If $\omega$ is complete, $\omega_{\Omega}$ is also uniformly equivalent to the complete K\"ahler--Einstein metric of negative scalar curvature by Theorem 3 in \cite{DY17}.
+Now, if $\omega$ is complete, $\omega_{\Omega}$ is also uniformly equivalent to the complete K\"ahler--Einstein metric of negative scalar curvature by Theorem 3 in \cite{DY17}.
 Moreover, by quasi-bounded geometry of $\omega$ and Lemma~\ref{q-bounded}, we have

 where $\chi_{\Omega}$ denotes the Kobayashi--Royden metric and $C$ is a universal constant.
-On the other hand, by the negative upper bound of $g_{\Omega}$ and Lemma 19 in \cite{DY17}, we also have
+On the other hand, by the negative upper bound of $\omega_{\Omega}$ and Lemma~\ref{ub_hsc}, we also have

 Since $\omega\leq \omega_{\Omega}$ from the construction of $\omega_{\Omega}$, we obtain in all

 Hence $\omega$ is also uniformly equivalent to the Kobayashi--Royden metric.